fishbotapp/fishbotwiki/Suggestions.md

 ## LONG TERM / PIE IN THE SKY
 - Widget above ported to iphone app / android app / windows app
+- Fishbot bank u could use via website (deposit/withdraw) so ur inv can be managed/cleaned